Lansdowne Road football riot

 The Lansdowne Road football riot occurred during a friendly football match between the Republic of Ireland and England in Lansdowne Road Stadium in Dublin, Ireland on 15 February 1995.
-Due to the bigotry and right-wing politics of some England fans, in the context of the ongoing Troubles, England fans were extremely unruly, as well as violent, and ended up forcing the match to be abandoned.
+Factions of England fans became extremely unruly, as well as violent, and ended up forcing the match to be abandoned.

 Match

 The last time England had played Ireland at Lansdowne Road was a UEFA Euro 1992 qualifying Group 7 match on 14 November 1990.
 After that match, there were clashes between some Irish and English fans and the Gardaí on O'Connell Street in Dublin.
 Before the 1995 friendly match, the Football Association of Ireland (FAI) held talks with the Football Association (FA) to review security arrangements to avoid a similar episode.
 The FA was offered 4,000 out of approximately 40,000 tickets, for English fans.

 In pubs near Lansdowne Road stadium some English fans chanted "No surrender to the IRA", "Fuck the Pope" and "Clegg is innocent".
 Irish fans were goaded, spat on and attacked.
 Pub staff found British National Party literature left behind and in some cases pro-Loyalist graffiti in toilets.

 The match began at 6:15 p.m., and after 22 minutes, David Kelly scored a goal for Ireland.
 When a David Platt goal was disallowed for England in the 26th minute due to Platt being offside, some of the English fans began throwing debris down into the lower stands, including parts of benches which they had ripped out earlier in the match.
 When this happened, the referee immediately stopped the game, and brought the players off the pitch.
 When Jack Charlton, the Irish manager and former England player, walked off the pitch, the mob shouted "Judas, Judas".
 The fans in the lower stands then spilled out onto the pitch to escape the missiles from the English fans.
 Some Irish fans had mistakenly been put into the area where the English fans were when the FA returned a number of tickets to the FAI.